freyamade/xivapi-cr/README.md

 To add API methods to the Client class, you can import the needed files.
 For example, importing `xivapi/client/character` will add the character methods to the Client class.
 Alternatively, if you want all of the methods, you can import `xivapi/client/*` instead of just `xivapi/client`.

+***NOTE:*** By default, `extended=1` is sent in every request.
+This is a design choice until we figure out the best way to allow this flag to be sent on a per-request basis, given the fact that we've had to make structs for all the response data.

 The various Client files and their methods are detailed below;

 ### Character